mgherghi/Warez/Extensions & Scripts.md

 - [Canvas Fingerprint blocker](https://anonym.to/?https://add0n.com/canvas-fingerprint-blocker.html) - Manipulates two methods of HTML5 Canvas element that are commonly used to generate a unique fingerprint key for your browser.
 - [Keyboard Privacy](https://anonym.to/?https://chrome.google.com/webstore/detail/keyboard-privacy/aoeboeflhhnobfjkafamelopfeojdohk) - Prevents behavioral profiling by randomizing the rate at which characters reach the DOM.
 - [AudioContext Fingerprint Defender](https://anonym.to/?https://chrome.google.com/webstore/detail/audiocontext-fingerprint/pcbjiidheaempljdefbdplebgdgpjcbe?hl=en) - Defending against AudioContext fingerprinting by reporting a fake value.
+- [Behave!](https://anonym.to/?https://github.com/mindedsecurity/behave) - A monitoring browser extension for pages acting as bad boys.

 **Notice**: